adam-younes/atom/docs/electron.md

    - If structure unchanged (same yield points): continue at current position
    - If structure changed: restart from beginning with warning logged
 4. **Registered callbacks are re-bound by name**
+5. **`@change` observers:** Pending notifications are cleared.
+Post-reload, all fields are compared to defaults; observers fire for mismatches to resync UI/derived state

 **Coroutine Hot Reload Control:**